 I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

-And people seem to link to the information I’ve put up on this site.
+And people seem to link to the information I’ve put on this site.
 And make use of it.

 So why is all this crap read?

-I am not an expert outdoors person (a loaded term that generally means jack), nor could I tell you the minutiae of gear and rattle off the specs of cubic zirconia fabric, Polar Bear fleece, or the fluffy power of clothing.
+I am not an expert outdoors (a loaded term that generally means jack), nor could I tell you the minutiae of gear and rattle off the specs of cubic zirconia fabric, Polar Bear fleece, or the fluffy power of clothing.
 Or whatever the hell it is called.

 What am I?
 A reasonably experienced outdoors person.
 An individual who has been able to get out a fair amount of doing different activities enjoys sharing those experiences and, I’d like to think, writes clearly and straightforwardly.

-And I write enough where I an occasionally write something worth the electrons used to make up the text…
+And I write enough where I occasionally write something worth the electrons used to make up the text…

-As of November 2020, I have nearly 1300 articles on my site. ( Yeah…I have enjoyed writing over the years...)
+As of August 2023, I have nearly 1600 articles on my site. ( Yeah…I have enjoyed writing over the years...)

 A lot of information to sift through if you start out and want some information to kick-start the learning curve.

-I updated this listing for 2020 with more information, some videos I produced, and bringing Joan’s viewpoint and experience to the mix.
+I updated this listing for 2020 initially with more information, some videos I produced, and bringing Joan’s viewpoint and experience to the mix.

 The Synopsis